Pilaf: Japan

 Japanese style Pilaf (ピラフ) is commonly eaten with Japanese school lunch, or kyūshoku (給食).
-The most common pilaf enjoyed with Japanese school lunch is a corn pilaf.
+The most common pilaf eaten with Japanese school lunch is a corn pilaf.

 Kenya

 In Kenya pilau is mostly eaten in coastal regions.
 The spices are similar to Indian varieties.
 Potatoes are typically added to the masala and the dish can be eaten with meat, fish or meatless.
 It is often served with a side of kachumbari.